Whaling in Australia: The abolition of whaling in Australia

-Frost's report, Whales and Whaling: Report of the Independent Inquiry, recommended banning whaling in Australia, and in April 1979 the Fraser government endorsed it.
+Frost's report, Whales and Whaling: Report of the Independent Inquiry, recommended banning whaling in Australia, with its recommendations endorsed by the Fraser government in April 1979.
 In June 1979, environment minister James Webster announced that responsibility for whaling would be moved from the Department of Primary Industry to the Department of Science and the Environment.
 The following month Webster announced that the government would seek to end illegal "pirate" whaling and was "firmly committed to a policy of vigorous and active protection of whales".
 In the same year Australia and Seychelles successfully lobbied the International Whaling Commission (IWC) to introduce the Indian Ocean Whale Sanctuary.

+The Whale Protection Act 1980 formally banned commercial whaling in Australian waters and made it illegal to kill, injure or interfere with a whale unless authorised by the government for scientific purposes.
+The 1980 legislation was succeeded by the Environment Protection and Biodiversity Conservation Act 1999.

 Australia is now a global anti-whaling advocate and has taken a strong stance against Japan's whaling program in the Antarctic Ocean.
 The State Library of New South Wales holds an extensive collection of material related to whaling in its collection including art works, photographs, whalers diaries, whale bone and scrimshaw.

 The return of southern right whales to the Derwent River and other parts of Australia in recent decades is a sign that they are slowly recovering from their earlier exploitation to near extinction.

 Anecdotal evidence suggests that whale populations, especially humpbacks, have been steadily increasing since the end of whaling in Australian waters.
 The sperm whale population off Western Australia shows little sign of recovery.
 Whale watching is an increasingly popular activity in the region.